 Anaerobic Digestion Loan Fund (ADLF)

-The ADLF is a £10 million fund designed to support the development of new AD capacity in England.
+The ADLF was a £10 million fund designed to support the development of new AD capacity in England.
 The fund can provide asset backed loans for plant, machinery and/or groundworks.
 The loan is for between £50,000 and £1,000,000, requests above this figure will be considered only at the discretion of the Investment Committee.
 The maximum term of the loan is five years, though early repayment or shorter terms are regarded favourably.
 More details can be found on the WRAP website.

 On Farm Anaerobic Digestion Loan Fund

-Green Investment Bank (GIB)
+Green Investment Group (GIG)